PayLane Terms of Service

 - Should any dispute arise from or with respect to this Agreement, it shall be resolved by a court or other competent body having jurisdiction over PayLane's registered office.

-- None of the provisions of these Terms of Service or the Agreement create a legal relationship of mandate, employment or joint-venture between the parties.
+- None of the provisions of the documents constituting the Agreement create a legal relationship of mandate, employment or joint-venture between the parties.